pratik-athawale/key-value-app-docker/Readme.md

 44. cd into key-value-app and run ./start-db.sh this gives error that network/volume is not there, so we need to make sure setup exists for this script to work, so create setup script file

+45. chmod +x setup.sh

+46. ./setup.sh
+check if logic works

+47. docker volume ls

+48. docker volume create key-value-data run this 2-3 times

+49. docker volume ls
+as we can see despite running docker volume create there is only one volume, it doesn't create duplicates, but for dev friendly purpose we added that check in setup script